Selection Procedure for Parr Stirred Reactors

 O-ring seals allow for a convenient, boltless closure, but the material must be checked carefully against the intended process as there are many solvents and gases which attack O-rings.

 Our typical O-ring seal is designed to be self-sealing at high pressures.
-However this design needs to be modified when the reactor is going to be operated at pressures below 20% of its high pressure rating.
+However this design needs to be modified when the reactor is going to be operated at or below 20% of its high pressure rating.

 2. Mounting Style